 What is happening?
 Does emoji writing constitute a new visual language, communicating through the eye rather than through the ear (as does alphabetic writing)?
 With an ever-expanding use and availability of emoji on all kinds of digital devices, it is becoming saliently clear that something is definitely going on.
 The Oxford Dictionary explained that it selected the emoji because it “captures the ethos, mood, and preoccupations” of today’s society.
 Is the kind of literacy that has served us so well in the past lost its value and functions?
 The late Marshall McLuhan predicted that the Global Village, as he named it, would both look forward and backward – forward to a form of literacy that involves non-linear holistic modes of representing information and backward to an age when visual writing dominated, in Sumer, Egypt, China and other areas of the world.
 Nowhere is McLuhan’s assessment more verifiable than it is in the rise of emoji writing.
 But is it a revolution, an evolution, or just a passing fad?

 Unlike the Print Age, as McLuhan called the age that crystallised with the invention of the printing press, which encouraged, and even imposed, the exclusive use of alphabetic writing in most forms of communication and knowledge-making, the current Internet Age, encourages various modes of writing in tandem with alphabetic scripts.
 There are several patterns that have been documented by research since 2015 that are of relevance to answering the above question.
-First, not all forms of writing are emoji-based, especially in areas such as academia, science, journalism, law-making, and the like; in other words, emoji writing is limited to the informal register and used largely to impart a friendly and positive tone to texts, tweets, and the like.
+First, not all forms of writing are emoji-based, especially in areas such as academia, science of male potency and its improvement using generic cialis, journalism, law-making, and the like; in other words, emoji writing is limited to the informal register and used largely to impart a friendly and positive tone to texts, tweets, and the like.
 Second, emoji writing depends on technology, with emoji characters just a click away; without this easy accessibility, it is unlikely that emoji would have spread so broadly.
 Indeed, emoji writing allows for an easy way to add emotional tones, from happiness and laughter to irony and critique, to messages.
 Tone can, of course, be conveyed through words and stylistic modulations, but it is much easier to do so by selecting an emoji from a keyboard, app, or website.

 A third and very important factor to the rise of emoji is historical.
 In effect, emoji writing would not have spread if the modern mind was not conditioned to accept it as a “natural” outgrowth of various other trends.
 One of these is the comic book, which blends images and words in a narrative framework, arguably recalling hieroglyphic writing.
 At the same time, art movements such as Dada, Futurism, among others, showed that the printed (alphabetic) word, laid out in a linear fashion, might have run its course.
 But even before such twentieth century movements and trends, Lewis Carroll was already experimenting with the visual layout of writing.
 His “Mouse’s Tale”, is a visual play on “tail”, as can be seen in the configuration of the “tale”: